 This may interest you: 8 Natural Hydrogen Peroxide Remedies

 An ice cube can reduce inflammation and relieve pain.
 According to this study from the University of the Americas, the cold acts as a sedative.
 Put an ice cube on the affected area as often as you consider necessary.

-Sometimes, a poor diet can lead to mouth sores, as well as vitamin or mineral deficiencies.
+Mineral or vitamin deficiency can cause canker sores.
 Therefore, it’s best to include them in your diet.
 Other conditions that may cause sores are iron or folate deficiency anemia (sometimes caused by intestinal malabsorption), celiac disease, and Crohn’s disease, among others.
 Don’t hesitate to add foods that contain iron, such as leafy greens, whole grains, and milk, among others, to your diet.

-Also, be careful when you brush your teeth, because it can cause similar injuries or irritation.
+Likewise, be careful when you brush your teeth, because it can cause similar injuries or irritation.
 The same goes for when you eat crunchy foods such as cookies, bread, toast, etc. Finally, avoid acidic or spicy foods and chewing gum and don’t forget to floss after every meal to always keep your mouth clean and healthy.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.